Not everyone has unlimited funds for a marketing budget.

 If your website has infographics, other sites will use them to improve their own content.

-I didn’t create the infographic I used above.
-But I added a link to give credit to the source.
+We didn’t create the infographic we used above.
+However, we added a link to give credit to the source.
 People who use your infographics will do the same.